GaaferGouda/Brain-Tumor-Classification-Analysis/readme.md

 ## Streamlit App

 A Streamlit application has been developed to facilitate the deployment of the model and enable predictions on new MRI images.
-The app can be accessed [here]
+It's just a matter of time InshaaAllah, and I can handle the deployment properly instead of it being locked, so anyone can run it on their own machine.

 ### Functionality: